schollz/kiki/README.md

 ## Status

-kiki has rough edges, and is not yet suitable for non-technical users.
+*kiki* is in alpha status.
+You can use it, but breaking changes may still occur. *kiki* has rough edges, and is not yet suitable for non-technical users.

 [![Build Status](https://travis-ci.org/schollz/kiki.svg?branch=master)](https://travis-ci.org/schollz/kiki)